saadharoon27/Coffee-Bean-Sales-Data-Analysis-On-Excel/README.md

 - 7.	**Unit Price and Sales Column:** Changed to currency and _$_ symbol was added.
 - 8.	**Loyal Card:** Added a new column that checks whether the customer has a loyalty card or not.

+**Extra Adjustments**
 - Examined for duplicate variables across all columns in the Data Tab, and no instances of duplicate entries were detected.
-- Before moving to plot Pivot charts and tables, a step was taken to convert the entire data range into a table format named “Orders”.
+- Before moving to plot Pivot charts and tables, a step was taken to convert the entire data range into a table format named _“Orders”_.
 This transformation holds the advantage of ensuring that any future alterations in the dataset will seamlessly reflect in the pivot table and graphs, eliminating the need for manual adjustments.
 This dynamic synchronization enhances the efficiency and accuracy of data analysis processes.